Today, 7th October 2020, HS2 has published further plans which include a consultation and extensions to the current safeguarding areas.

 - Temporary construction railhead and permanent maintenance facility at Ashly.

-- Passive provision for two junction at High Legh
+- Passive provision for two junctions at High Legh

 2. A route wide update